A unique approach to music education

 In this advance class you will learn how to make up bass riffs on the spot, play tapping, harmonics and more.
 You also will learn how a chord is constructed and how valuable it is for the bass player.
 We will also study ethnic rhythms.
 Bring your bass to class (amp is not necessary).

 This is a class for advanced Fusion students and experienced players only.
 We will jam, improvise, and share new technics and ideas together! (maximum 5 players) Students are encourage to bring their full gear: bass, amp, and pedal to this class.
 This class will be coordinated by Martin Mora.

 Students will learn the basics of how to read simple music, building scales and chords, and basic rhythms.
 Throughout the class you will progress to slightly more difficult pieces.

-This class build on piano 1.
+This class builds on piano 1.
 Students will build on note reading, scales, rhythms, and with more emphasis on chords.

 This class will focus on improvisation and music styles.
 Students will be able to read sheet music and chord charts easily.
 Upon completion, students will be able to easily and confidently step into any worship band situation and provide accompaniment.

 This class is designed for the beginning drum student, or those who may need to brush up on basics.
 We’ll introduce basic reading skills and rhythms, in a fun and encouraging class.
 Students are asked to bring drumsticks to class.

 This class is designed for the advancing drum student, and will be a great class to advance your skills with new rhythms.
 Come and join some fellow drum students in a fun and encouraging class setting!
 Students are asked to bring drumsticks to class.